Two of the hottest talent commodities in the marketing realm right now are marketing analytics experts and data scientists.

 It’s easy to understand why: data-based decision-making is quickly becoming the status quo for successful marketing operations.
 The only way is to have the right talent in place through sophisticated marketing analytics recruitment and equipping them with the right tools.

 But for organizations that don’t already have a robust system for gathering, processing, reading, and using Big Data, understanding where to start is an intimidating task.

 Need a strategic genius to lead your analytics efforts?
 Start a Big Data executive search today!

-If you’re not well initiated in the modern application of IT marketing recruitment, understanding the kind of talent you need to take advantage of it poses a challenge.
-A large enough business will almost certainly need some combination of marketing analytics staffing and data science staffing talent to get the complete picture and wring the most possible ROI from the data it has collected.
-But understanding the difference between the two, and determining what you need of each, isn’t simple.
-As marketing analytics recruiters, here’s what we look for when helping our clients find the right talent for their needs:
+If you are not well versed in its modern application, it may be difficult to recruit the right marketing talent for your organization.
+A large enough company will almost definitely require a combination of marketing analytics staffing and data science staffing skills to obtain the whole picture and maximize the ROI from the data it has gathered.
+However, distinguishing between the two and identifying what you want of each is not easy.
+Here is what we look for as marketing analytics recruiters when assisting our clients in finding the right talent for their needs:

-Data science and analytics are complimentary and require skillsets that overlap significantly.
-But there are importance nuanced differences that distinguish them.
-Understanding the roles and responsibilities of each will help you determine which kind of talent and tools you need more of to support your marketing.
+Data science and analytics are complementary fields that need a wide range of skills.
+However, there are significant distinctions that set them apart.
+Understanding the duties and responsibilities of each will assist you in determining the kind of people and tools you require to support your marketing efforts.

-At a basic level, marketing analytics operations tend to be more tactical, while marketing data science is somewhat more strategic.
+At its most basic, marketing analytics operations are more tactical, whereas marketing data science is more strategic.